kormax/apple-home-key/README.md

 SUCCESS is a flag that indicates transaction status:
 - `00` - Failure;
-- `01` - Success (Checkmark will appear).
+- `01` - Success (Checkmark will appear);
-- `40` - Need? to exchange? attestation? data?
+- `40` - Need to switch to HCE applet for attestation exchange.

 STEP is a second flag:
 - `00` - Failure or success in normal circumstances;
-- `a0` - Need? to exchange? attestation? data?
+- `a0` - Need to switch to HCE applet for attestation exchange.

 #### Response